-You are probably concerned about how you and your student will finance their education while they are at RRCC.
+You are probably concerned about how you and your student will finance his or her education while he or she is at RRCC.
 We are very aware that applying for financial aid for the first time can be daunting and frustrating and we are here to help!
 This brochure has been developed to assist parents and students with the most frequently asked questions about the FAFSA and the financial aid process.